gillum14/Google-Cybersecurity-Certificate-Portfolio/Course 1: Foundations of Cybersecurity/Module 2/notes.md

 ## Personal Reflection

-This module sharpened my understanding of how attack types map to the CISSP domains and how differently motivated threat actors can be — from APTs after intellectual property to hacktivists pursuing a cause.
+This module sharpened my understanding of how attack types map to the CISSP domains and how differently motivated threat actors can be, from APTs after intellectual property to hacktivists pursuing a cause.
 Separating the concept of a "hacker" from "threat actor" was a useful distinction: skill and intent aren't the same thing, and not every hacker is malicious.
 That framing will be useful when I'm assessing risk and trying to anticipate who might target a given system and why.